Narón BP

-Narón Balompé Piñeiros is a Spanish football team based in Narón, in the autonomous community of Galicia.
-Founded in 1996 it currently plays in Tercera División – Group 1, holding home games at Estadio Río Seco, which has a capacity of 1,000 spectators.
+Narón Balompé Piñeiros was a Spanish football team based in Narón, in the autonomous community of Galicia.
+Founded in 1996 and dissolved in 2015, it last played in Primeira Autonómica – Group 1, holding home games at Estadio Río Seco, which has a capacity of 1,000 spectators.

 History

-Narón was founded in 1996 after a merger of the two most important teams in the city, Unión Deportiva Piñeiros (1963–96) and Fútbol Sala Narón (1985–96).
+Narón was founded in 1996 after a merger of the two most important teams in the city, Unión Deportiva Piñeiros (founded in 1963) and Fútbol Sala Narón (founded in 1985).
 It first reached the fourth division in 2003–04.

 Narón spent eight consecutive seasons in the fourth category before being relegated in 2011.
 It competed in the promotion playoffs in 2007–08, being ousted by Antequera CF in the first round (1–4 on aggregate).

+In August 2015, Narón was dissolved after suffering relegation to the Segunda Autonómica; two months earlier, CD Narón was created to take its place.